-Old Futures: The Queer Cultural Politics of Speculative Fiction.
+Old Futures: Speculative Fiction and Queer Possibility.
 Monograph.
 Under contract with NYU Press.

 Editor, Ada: A Journal of Gender, New Media and Technology Feminist Science Fiction Special Issue.
 Open access peer reviewed journal published by the Fembot Collective.
 November 2013.

 Editor (with Jayna Brown), Social Text Periscope: Speculative Life.
 January 2012.
 Curated series of short online essays published by the peer reviewed journal Social Text.